Hiking in the Appalachian Ranger District, Pisgah National Forest

 This district was once officially divided into two smaller ranger districts which have since been merged together.
 They were called the French Broad and Toecane districts, named after the major rivers that flow through them, and you may still see references to them in several places.

-Note: While the National Forest land surrounding Mount Mitchell, and the Black Mountains, is in the Appalachian Ranger District, the summit of Mount Mitchell itself is contained within the Mount Mitchell State Park Trailhead.
+While the National Forest land surrounding Mount Mitchell in the Black Mountains is part of the Appalachian Ranger District, the summit of Mount Mitchell itself is contained within the Mount Mitchell State Park Trailhead.